webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Dream-Thief.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/INFORMATION
+- Ability/Categories/Information
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Dream Thief
+>2  Intellect

 You steal a previous dream from a living creature within short range.
 The creature loses 2 points of Intellect (ignores Armor), and you learn something the GM chooses to reveal about the creature-its nature, a portion of its plans, a memory, and so on.
 Action.